vickonrails/100-days-of-react/week1/README.md

 ## Day 4

 ## What I worked on
 I made a very [little app](https://github.com/vickOnRails/purple-blog) that fetched posts from the [jsonplaceholder](https://jsonplaceholder.typicode.com) API.
 I called it [purple-blog](https://purple-blog.netlify.com/).
-You can take a look at the source code [here]().
+While I'm not yet done, you can take a look at the source code [here]().
 Funny name, but got the job done.

 It's built with React & Typescript.